 Almost every conference or panel discussion about impact or sustainable investing starts with a discussion of terminology.
+Here is a terminology resource guide.
 Like the rest of financial services, our niche has an alphabet soup of terms- SRI, ESG, MRI, Sustainability, Green, Impact, etc. And while it's annoying that we have to start all of our conversations with a discussion about semantics, that discussion is incredibly important.
 As more investment companies offer SRI, ESG, and sustainable investment products and solutions, it's crucial for advisors to know the difference between the terminology and the products so they can appropriately serve their clients.
 The distinction between SRI and ESG, is especially important in the public equity and debt space.

 The original innovators that brought this type of investing to financial services started from ethical, moral, values, and religious standpoints.
 This type of values-centered investing is called Socially Responsible Investing, or SRI.
 The first SRI funds excluded holdings from offensive industries such as tobacco, weapons, and gambling; and/ or they divested from companies benefiting from apartheid.
 Many of those funds and companies are still around today, and some have integrated ESG screening (see below) as well.
 SRI can (and -in my opinion- should) include shareholder engagement, a technique that uses dialogue with corporate management to encourage and pressure companies to improve their business practices for the benefit of people and planet.